Is Aircall the best VoIP phone solution for your business? 🤔

 - The option to have a dial-in number for conference calls

-To unlock Ooma’s full potential — like call recordings or accessing Ooma via its desktop app — you need to upgrade.
-The option to text is also only available on their higher-tier plans.
+To unlock Ooma’s full potential — like call recordings or accessing Ooma via its desktop app — you also need to upgrade.
+The option to text is only available on their higher-tier plans.

 Key features of Ooma